 The FiTI International Secretariat has been selected by the World Bank to conduct such an assessment.

 Bangladesh is the fourth country to undergo the assessment following its launch in Latin America in April 2021.
-The outcomes of the assessment for Bangladesh are expected to be published in November/December 2021.
+The outcomes of the assessment for Bangladesh are expected to be published in February 2022.